wor/wor.github.com/_posts/2013-8-5-embedded-excursions-part-1.markdown

 orglayout:   post
 title:      "Embedded excursions part 1: Testing Yocto/Poky on Arch Linux"
 date:       2013-8-11 19:00:00
-modified:   2013-8-11 19:00:00
+modified:   2013-8-13 15:10:00
 ---

-I'm quite new to embedded development and embedded Linux distributions, so I'll just choose [Yocto](https://www.yoctoproject.org/) to build the root filesystem.
+I'm quite new to embedded development and embedded Linux distributions, so I'll just choose [Yocto](https://www.yoctoproject.org/) to build the root filesystem, without extensive evaluation.
+Sometimes is just better to get started.
 First I'll test if I can build the default qemux86 image.
 If everything goes ok, I can proceed to building root fs for my Freescale Arm board, [wandboard](http://www.wandboard.org/).